Scott Morrison's attempting a rebranding of a very damaged salesman

 The Prime Minister’s first response was to attempt to deny the Auditor-General had found anything wrong with his minister, Bridget McKenzie, and her handling of what was found to be a brazen partisan pork-barrelling exercise of dubious legality.

-Ms McKenzie is resisting calls for her to go and is refusing to take the fall for implementing a scheme the whole government embraced as a campaign masterstroke.
+Senator McKenzie is resisting calls to go and is refusing to take the fall for implementing a scheme the whole government embraced as a campaign masterstroke.

-The Nationals have no appetite to be seen being dictated to by the Liberal Prime Minister over Ms McKenzie’s fate.
+The Nationals have no appetite to be seen being dictated to by the Liberal Prime Minister over Senator McKenzie’s fate.

 That they can’t see the damage the unresolved imbroglio is doing to become just another manifestation of the post-election car crash the government has become.